TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/advanced_grid_properties.md

 ### Repeat

-`repeat()` is a CSS _function_ (yes, a function in a styling language, crazy!) that allows us to define a number of rows or columns and the size we want them to be without having to manually type out each individual column's size.
+`repeat()` is a CSS function available to the CSS Grid template properties that allows us to define a number of rows or columns and the size we want them to be without having to manually type out each individual column's size.
 For example, in our setup above:

 ~~~css
 .grid-container {